Vendicated/Vencord/README.md

 - OnePingPerDM by ProffDea
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop and nyx
+- Quest Completer by HappyEnderman, SerStars, thororen
-- QuestionMarkReplacement (QuestionMarkReplace) by nyx
+- QuestionMarkReplacement by nyx
 - Quoter by Samwich
 - RepeatMessage by Tolgchu
 - ReplyPingControl by ant0n and MrDiamond
 - ScreenRecorder by AutumnVN
-- Search by JacobTm and thororen
 - SearchFix by Jaxx
 - Sekai Stickers by MaiKokain
 - ServerSearch by camila314